TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/pruicss_pwm_epwm_sync.md

 # Introduction

-This example generates a signal for a specified time and duty cycle using PRUICSS PWM and SOC EPWM.
-The time and duty cycle can be configured by the user.
+This example generates a signal for a specified period and duty cycle using PRUICSS PWM and SOC EPWM.
+The period and duty cycle can be configured by the user.

 \cond SOC_AM243X